anyoptimization/pymoo/docs/source/interface/termination.md

 print(res.algorithm.n_gen)
 ```

-This allows you to terminated based on a couple of criteria also explained later on this page.
+This allows you to terminate based on a couple of criteria also explained later on this page.
 Commonly used are the movement in the design space `f_tol` and the convergence in the constraint `cv_tol` and objective space `f_tol`.
 To provide an upper bound for the algorithm, we recommend supplying a maximum number of generations `n_max_gen` or function evaluations `n_max_evals`.

 Moreover, it is worth mentioning that tolerance termination is based on a sliding window.
-Not only the last, but a sequence of the `period` generations are used to calculate compare the tolerances with an bound defined by the user.
+Not only the last, but a sequence of the `period` generations are used to calculate and compare the tolerances with a bound defined by the user.

 +++